 C-Reactive Protein (CRP) is a ring-shaped serum protein whose concentrations rise in response to inflammation.
 Currently, it’s considered as the key bio-marker of local and systemic inflammation.
 CRP is mainly produced in the liver in response to inflammation and tissue damage, but it can also be produced locally by other tissues, such as arterial tissue, lungs, and kidneys.
 CRP plays a key role in the body’s defense mechanism against infection.
 CRP binds the cell surface of many pathogenic microbes, thereby activating the innate immune system.
 It also binds to dead or dying cells, these microbes and cells are then ready to be devoured by white blood cells.

 Watch or Listen to this Articles YouTube Video

-Chronically elevated CRP concentrations in the blood stream have a negative effect on health, increases of CRP are part of the biological response to chronic stress and are associated with smoking and development of Type 2 Diabetes or other glucose disorders.
+Chronically elevated CRP concentrations in the bloodstream have a negative effect on health, increases in CRP are part of the biological response to chronic stress and are associated with smoking and the development of Type 2 Diabetes or other glucose disorders.
 CRP is positively correlated with BMI, blood pressure, serum triglycerides, cholesterol, LDL cholesterol, blood glucose, and fasting insulin concentrations.
 While CRP is inversely correlated with HDL cholesterol and insulin sensitivity.

 • Low Risk; under 1.0 mg/L.